Choosing Safe Household Products to Use Around Cats

 Welcome to the “Healthier Cat Detox Series” Part One

-Earth Month is an excellent time to take stock of common household products that are toxic for your cat, you, and the Earth
+Most commonly used household products are toxic for your cat, you, and the Earth

-As a cat lover, you want to keep your cat safe from these common household offenders to your cat’s health, your health, and well, the Earth’s health as well.
+As a cat lover and caretaker, it’s important to avoid toxic household products and choose environmentally safe and natural products instead.
 Your cat’s liver and kidneys are already working hard to detox everyday toxins in carpeting, pressed particle board in furniture, vaccines, flea products, the air, etc. Studies show indoor air is much more toxic than the outdoor air!

 Did you know that a cat’s sense of smell is 14 times stronger than ours?
 They have about 20 million nerve cells in their noses, compared to 5 million in ours!
 Wow!
 So just imagine if something is offensive or strong smelling to you, how much more intense it must be for your cat.

 Top 5 Household Offenders to Your Cat’s Health

-There are more than five household products that contain toxic chemicals, but these are my Top 5 of the most widely and frequently used.
-The more frequent a product is used, the more often poisons are being poured into the air your cat — and you — breathe, as well as poured down the drains and into the waterway, which makes it way to our precious oceans.
+There certainly are more than five household products that contain toxic chemicals.
+These are my Top 5 of the most widely and frequently used.
+The more frequent a product is used, the more poisons are being poured into the air your cat — and you — breathe, as well as poured down the drains and into the waterways, where the poisons end up in our precious oceans.

-#1 and #2 – Plug-In Air Fresheners and Spray Air Fresheners
+#1 and #2 Household Offenders – Plug-In Air Fresheners and Spray Air Fresheners

 Plug-in air fresheners are emitting chemicals 24/7.
-They require something to disperse and carry the scent.
-That something is a chemical called pthalates.
+They require a carrier to disperse the scent into the air.
+That carrier is a chemical called pthalates.
 Pthalates are known to cause:

 - hormone imbalances